What You'll Learn

 As Dr. Stein notes, it’s harder to evaluate children who are not yet in a structured environment like preschool, where their behavior is easier to observe and compare to that of other kids.

-Dr. Andrew Adesman, a pediatrician who is Chief of Developmental & Behavioral Pediatrics at Cohen Children’s Medical Center of New York, adds that for kids who have been kept at home, if parents are frustrated with their behavior and suspect ADHD, sending them to preschool or daycare can be a good way to get some validation, as well as some respite.
+Andrew Adesman, MD, a pediatrician who is Chief of Developmental & Behavioral Pediatrics at Cohen Children’s Medical Center of New York, adds that for kids who have been kept at home, if parents are frustrated with their behavior and suspect ADHD, sending them to preschool or daycare can be a good way to get some validation, as well as some respite.
 “Parents know their child best, but they don’t have the training, experience and perspective on what’s typical at a certain age,” he explains.